 In his book “Moonshot!
 Game-Changing Strategies to Build Billion-Dollar Businesses,” former CEO of Pepsi and Apple, John Sculley, wrote, “The future belongs to those who see the possibilities before they become obvious.”

-The sentiment sounds a lot like Jefferson Health CEO, Dr. Stephen Klasko, which partly explains why Sculley is serving as Special Assistant to Dr. Klasko for Jefferson’s new Specialty Care Pavilion.
+The sentiment sounds a lot like Jefferson Health CEO, Dr. Stephen Klasko, which partly explains why Sculley is serving as Special Assistant to Dr. Klasko for Jefferson’s new outpatient center.

 Sculley is a world renowned marketer and entrepreneur.
 Few have been as successful across so many fields of endeavor.
-He is working closely with Jefferson leadership to create the pavilion’s smart design and high-tech infrastructure to enhance accessibility and convenience, improve patient-caregiver interaction, and personalize the patient experience.
-He is not only bringing his far-seeing entrepreneurship to the Specialty Care Pavilion, he has taken an “I’m in” stance because the project represents the kind of visionary and transformative healthcare that’s just coming over the horizon.
+He is working closely with Jefferson leadership to create the center's smart design and high-tech infrastructure to enhance accessibility and convenience, improve patient-caregiver interaction, and personalize the patient experience.
+He is not only bringing his far-seeing entrepreneurship to the new outpatient center, he has taken an “I’m in” stance because the project represents the kind of visionary and transformative healthcare that’s just coming over the horizon.
 Jefferson—and Sculley—already see it, and they’re leading the way by bringing it to healthcare today.

 That’s more than a building.
 It’s healthcare reimagined.

 Every innovation begins with a vision to make the world a better place, notes Scully.
-“The Specialty Care Pavilion is founded on a noble cause: to improve lives, to reinvent healthcare with innovative technology that focuses on empathy and a seamless patient experience.
+“Jefferson's new outpatient center is founded on a noble cause: to improve lives, to reinvent healthcare with innovative technology that focuses on empathy and a seamless patient experience.
 Yes, this is a very noble cause.”